-Well, Vegas hads done for architecture what easel painting did for art, it has rendered it mobile. (laughs)
+Well, Vegas has done for architecture what easel painting did for art, it has rendered it mobile. (laughs).

-I think it’s ok.
-It’s not something I’m particularly intrested in.
-There was an intresting Van Loos over theren and one average Faberge egg.
-I am not particularly intrested in 18th century European decorative art, although I know it very well.
+I think it's ok.
+It's not something I'm particularly interested in.
+There was an interesting Van Loos over therein and one average Faberge egg.
+I am not particularly interested in 18th century European decorative art, although I know it very well.
 As far as exhibiting it, I thought it was fine.
 I believe works of art can survive their context.
 You either believe in context, you believe in superstructure you believe that everything within something is totally driven by context or you believe things and people can overcome their context.
 I tend to think things can over come their context.

 I just wrote an essay on an artist where I dealt with those very issues.
 So I greatly appreciate that.